Home

 • Aldrick Zappellini (Chief Data Officer, Crédit Agricole)

-Speakers highlighted the growing energy footprint of AI, the current limitations of ESG measurement frameworks, the risks associated with algorithmic misinformation, and the implications for employment and AI governance.
-A common conclusion emerged: without robust measurement standards and stronger governance mechanisms, AI could become a destabilizing factor for decarbonization pathways.
+The discussion highlighted the growing energy footprint of AI, the current limitations of ESG measurement frameworks, the risks associated with algorithmic misinformation, and the implications of AI for employment and governance.
+Participants converged on a shared conclusion: without robust measurement standards and stronger governance mechanisms, AI could become a destabilizing factor for decarbonization pathways.

-The second panel focused on the use of AI in sustainable finance and brought together:
+The second roundtable focused on the use of AI to support sustainable finance and brought together:

 • Guillaume Abel (Deputy CEO, Mirova)